koblas/skitoy/content/post/2004-11-14-warren-miller-vs-msp.md

 dsq_thread_id:
   - 196533145
 categories:
-  - General
+  - Skiing

 ---
-The more I watch Warren Miller ski films the more I realize that it&#8217;s pure pluggage.
-We went to see Impact on Saturday and walked out realizing that there is now once again less snowboarding than skiing, but gosh I really need a Jeep, helicopter and three killer ski buddies to ski&#8230; Oh, wait a minute, skiing is **fun** and I don&#8217;t need to travel to remote parts of the world just to enjoy an afternoon.
+The more I watch Warren Miller ski films the more I realize that it's pure pluggage.
+We went to see Impact on Saturday and walked out realizing that there is now once again less snowboarding than skiing, but gosh I really need a Jeep, helicopter and three killer ski buddies to ski...
+Oh, wait a minute, skiing is **fun** and I don't need to travel to remote parts of the world just to enjoy an afternoon.

-Well at least until I can give it all up and be a bum in jackson hole&#8230;
+Well at least until I can give it all up and be a bum in jackson hole...